The Riverside: Statue of Jacques Jordaens

 Jordaens talks:

 What did I look like in real life?
 Like most painters at the time, I portrayed myself.
 Just like a selfie today.
-As a model for a theme, or in my case, I often painted myself together with my family.
+Sometimes we stood as a model for a theme; as for me, I often painted myself together with my family.

-If you have the time, jump to the Royal Museum of Fine Arts, where a painting of a ‘Bagpipe player‘ hangs in room 2.10.
+If you have some spare time, visit the Royal Museum of Fine Arts, where a painting of a ‘Bagpipe player’ hangs in room 2.10.
 The round face and furrowed features of the player should convince you that it is the same man who’s standing here as a statue.

-By the way, the musical instrument in that painting also tells you that I am fond of expressing the popular way of life.
+By the way, the musical instrument I play in the painting also tells you that I am fond of illustrating the life of the common people.
 Even in themes of ancient mythology, I incorporated portraits of people living around me.

-Let’s return to this spot; may I offer you some advice about statues like mine?
-It usually pays to have a look at the back of the monument .
+Let’s return to the here and now; may I offer you some advice about statues like mine?
+It usually pays to have a look at the base or the back of the monument .
 Then you can learn something about the history of the monument itself.
-On the plaque at the bottom you’ll read that my first location was on Van Bréestraat, from 1886 to 1901.
+On the plaque at the base you’ll read that my first location was on Van Bréestraat, from 1886 to 1901.
 Then I was moved to Gemeenteplaats (today’s Franklin Roosevelt Square); Anthony Van Dyck was my neighbour there!
-That served as a reminder of our younger years together (I am 6 years older than Anthony).
-Once we worked together with our great master Pietro Pauolo Rubens, when we painted the ‘Rosary Cycle‘ of St. Paul’s Church.
-Just like our artistic careers, our statues went their own way.
+That reminds me of our younger years (I am 6 years older than Anthony), when both of us worked together with our great master Pietro Pauolo Rubens, when we painted the ‘Rosary Cycle’ of St. Paul’s Church.
+Later, like it happened for our artistic careers, our statues went their own way.

 Anthony followed our master’s advice and went to Italy, to perfect himself.
 Later on, he often travelled to England!
 My other esteemed teacher and father-in-law, Adam Van Noort, had also travelled to Italy.
 Aren’t today’s art and science students doing exactly the same thing, travelling throughout Europe, following the Erasmus programme?

-I myself stayed in Antwerp; my travels were more business-like, for commissions in the Republic of the United Seven Provinces for instance.
+I myself stayed in Antwerp; my travels were more business-oriented, to collect work orders in the Republic of the United Seven Provinces for instance.

-Have you noticed that the sculptor Jules Pecher has my left hand resting on a book?
+Have you noticed that the sculptor Jules Pecher has depicted me with my left hand resting on a book?
 Or better, I should call it “The Book“, or for Christians: the Bible.
 It is for Protestants, even more so than for Catholics, the only authoritative reference for their religious life.
-I admit it, I married my Catharina Van Noort in the catholic Cathedral of Our Lady on May 15, 1616, but later on I came under the influence of the Reformation.
+It is true, I married my dearest Catharina Van Noort in the catholic Cathedral of Our Lady on May 15, 1616, but later on I was more and attracted by the ideas of the Reformation.

-All this means that I do not want to be buried in a Roman Catholic church, but I prefer my body to be taken to Putte, just across the border in Holland.
-Should they choose to erect a memorial for me, let them do it over there.
-By the way: they have done just that, on the Antwerpsestraat of all places, near house number 32, 400 feet away from the ceasefire line of 1609/1648 between the northern and southern Low Countries.
+As a consequence I do not want to be buried in a Roman Catholic church, but I would prefer my body to be taken to Putte, just across the border in Holland.
+And if one chooses to erect a memorial for me, let it be located there.
+As a matter of fact: that is exactly what they did, on the Antwerpsestraat of all places, near house number 32, 400 feet away from the ceasefire line of 1609/1648 between the northern and southern Low Countries.
 The bronze head over there, made by the Antwerp artist Jef Lambeaux, dates from 1877; that is even 9 years before the erection of the marble statue that speaks to you here!

 Route South: continue until the next intersection, at the beginning of the Kloosterstraat; you look in the direction of the Royal Museum of Fine Arts.